‘Bachelor’ Battle Shifts As Tyler Cameron’s Romance With Gigi Hadid Heats Up, He’s A ‘Distant Third’ Pick Now

-ABC needs to name their pick to lead the 2020 season of The Bachelor soon and spoilers tease that a previous frontrunner has supposedly quickly slipped in the rankings for getting the gig.
+ABC needs to name their pick to lead the 2020 season of The Bachelor soon, and spoilers tease that a previous frontrunner has supposedly quickly slipped in the rankings for getting the gig.
 Tyler Cameron was prepared to propose to Hannah Brown at her final rose ceremony, and instead, he was left stunned and alone.
 Many figured that he would be the natural pick to be the next Bachelor, but it seems that may not end up being the case.

 The Bachelorette fans know that the past week has been quite a busy one for Tyler.
-Hannah asked him during the live finale if he would be up for meeting for drinks and as The Inquisitr detailed, they did just that last Thursday night.
+Hannah asked him during the live finale if he would be up for meeting for drinks, and as The Inquisitr detailed, they did just that last Thursday night.
 In fact, Tyler spent the night at Hannah’s place before heading to New York.

-Once he was in New York, it didn’t take Tyler long to spend some quality time in person with supermodel Gigi Hadid.
-The Bachelorette fans knew that Gigi and Tyler had started following one another on Instagram a few weeks ago and now it seems they’ve been out on two dates already.
+Once he was in New York, it didn’t take Tyler long to spend some quality time with supermodel Gigi Hadid.
+The Bachelorette fans knew that Gigi and Tyler had started following one another on Instagram a few weeks ago, and now it seems they’ve been out on two dates already.

 According to TMZ, Tyler isn’t entirely out of the running yet to be The Bachelor.
 However, insiders say that he is no longer the frontrunner.
 While it had initially seemed as if the gig was probably his if he wanted it, now he’s supposedly a distant third.